72nd Annual Commencement Exercises

-We have not had the need for a formal rehearsal in 71 years…and with your cooperation this record will be maintained.
+We have not had the need for a formal rehearsal in 72 years…and with your assistance this record will be maintained.
 Additional instruction will be provided by Carnegie faculty and staff at Troy Athens Auditorium prior to the start of the ceremony.

 Precision timing on Commencement Day will require your full cooperation in the following ways: